nuejs/nue/packages/templates/nuejs.org/docs/global-design-system.md

 └── head.html
 ```

-Small systems can use one file instead:
+Small systems, like the one created with `nue create multi-site`, use one file instead:

 ```
 @base/@shared/